michagodfrey/100-days-of-code/README.md

 ### *Every morning, after I make my coffee I will code for at least 1 hour.
 I will not use my phone or any social media site during this hour.*

 This will ensure the minimum commitment is met.
-On most days I will strive to do more than one hour and do a second session in the afternoon/evening.
+However, I will strive to do more than one hour and do a second session in the afternoon/evening.